alered87/NN-Training-as-Dynamical-Process/README.md

 ```matlab
 net = TRnet
 ```
-all the argument of [TRnet.m](https://github.com/alered87/NN-Training-as-Dynamical-Process/blob/master/TRnet.m) are optionals and have to be called in argument-value pair; dissipative training can be selected by the boolean property `dissipativeTraining` ; the weights of the networks and the matries defining the dynamical system are initializated at the first training start or by the function
+all the argument of [TRnet.m](https://github.com/alered87/NN-Training-as-Dynamical-Process/blob/master/TRnet.m) are optionals and have to be called in argument-value pair; dissipative training can be selected by the boolean property `dissipativeTraining` ; the weights of the networks and the matrices defining the dynamical system are initializated at the first training calling or by the function

 ```matlab
 net.initialization(inputSize,outputSize)